Frequently Asked Questions

 Q: How often will I have to replace my vacuum bag?

-A: This is one of the great variables in the vacuum industry.
-The typical household averages a vacuum bag every 2 months but there are many factors that will change the outcome to this answer.
-Things that will make a bag fill up faster are: home size, amount of pets, amount of people, new carpeting, and overall general debris brought into the home.
+A: The typical household averages a vacuum bag every two months but there are many factors that can change the outcome to this question.
+Things that will make a bag fill up faster are: home size, the amount of pets in the home, the amount of people in the home, old vs. new carpeting and the amount of general debris brought into the home.

 Q: How often should I replace my filter?

-A: Some manufacturers will suggest once every 3 months, while others suggest a yearly replacement.
+A: Some manufacturers will suggest replacing the filter once every three months, while others suggest a yearly replacement.
 The lifespan of your filter is truly based on hours of usage.
-The typical household vacuums one hour per week; so a 3 month filter is usually good for 12 hours of use while a yearly filter is good for 52 hours of usage.
+The typical household vacuums one hour per week; so a three month filter is usually good for 12 hours of use while a yearly filter is good for 52 hours of usage.

 Q: Is there anything that I shouldn't pick up with my vacuum?

-A: Yes and we would like more people to be aware of the answer.
-The "natural enemies" of the household vacuum that will compromise performance are as follows: carpet powders, drywall dust, fireplace ashes, water/moisture, and large objects that are noticeable on the carpet or floor.
+A: The "natural enemies" of the household vacuum that will compromise performance are as follows: carpet powders, drywall dust, fireplace ashes, water/moisture, and large objects that are noticeable on the carpet or floor.
 Ultra-fine dusts will clog the bags or filters and restrict airflow lowering the suction very quickly.
-Large objects like paper clips, puzzle pieces, and toys often get jammed in the tubing eventually leading to a clog.
+Large objects like paper clips, puzzle pieces and toys can often get jammed in the tubing eventually leading to a clog.